Selin Ciğerci

 Selin Ciğerci (born 4 April 1984) is a Turkish transgender Internet celebrity, singer and businessperson.
 Ciğerci has been working in the field of pop music since mid-2017.

-Biography
+Early life

-Selin Ciğerci was born in Istanbul in 1984 in a conservative family.
-Having a father from Konya and a mother from Kastamonu, Ciğerci's family was poor at first, but after his father owned a ready-made clothing company, they rose to the top financially.
-Ciğerci participated in the 4th season of the program called Wipe Out, using the pseudonym "Okan Ünsal".
+Selin Ciğerci was born in Istanbul in 1984 to a conservative family.
+Her father was from Konya and her mother from Kastamonu.
+The family was poor at first, but her father's ready-made clothing company eventually prospered.
+She underwent gender-affirming surgery in 2017.

+Career

+Ciğerci participated in the 4th season of the Turkish version of Wipe Out.

 She has her own cosmetic product brand called "Selin Beauty".